How do you see Jesus?When you picture Him in your mind what do you see? Do you see Him as an infant? As a man?

 The Jesus you picture... are there holes in His hands and feet?

-I think that all too often we imagine a Jesus that makes us comfortable... but there is only one Jesus, and if we follow Him then we ought to follow Him as He truly is and not simply how we imagine Him to be.
+Some imagine a Jesus that makes them comfortable.
+But there is only one Jesus.
+If we follow Him then we ought to follow Him as He truly is.
+Not how we imagine Him to be.

-In Revelation we see a description of the exalted Christ, and when the Apostle John beholds Him, he "fell at his feet like a dead man" (1:17).
+In Revelation we see a description of the exalted Christ.
+When the Apostle John beholds Him, he "fell at his feet like a dead man" (1:17).
 It is important to remember the relationship that John had with Jesus prior to the Resurrection and exaltation of our Lord.

 John, the son of Zebedee, was part of the inner circle of Jesus (Mark 5:37; 14:33).
-He was the "disciple whom Jesus loved" and was so close with Jesus that he was reclining on Him at the Last Supper.
-When Jesus told the disciples that one would betray Him, Peter asked John to ask Jesus who it was (John 13:22-25).
-When Jesus was arrested, most of the disciples scattered; Peter was outside in the courtyard, but John was closest to the events --actually being inside of the court and bringing Peter in (John 18:15-16).
-When Jesus was dying on the cross, He entrusted the care of His mother to John as well (John 19:26-27).
+He was the "disciple whom Jesus loved."
+John was so close with Jesus that he was reclining on Him at the Last Supper.
+When Jesus told the disciples that one would betray Him, Peter asked John to ask Christ who it was (John 13:22-25).
+When Jesus was arrested, most of the disciples scattered.
+Peter was outside in the courtyard.
+But John was closest to the events - actually being inside of the court and bringing Peter in (John 18:15-16).
+When Jesus was dying on the cross, He entrusted the care of His mother to John (John 19:26-27).
 After hearing of the empty tomb, John outran Peter to the tomb (John 20:4).
-Also, John was present at the transfiguration (Matthew 17:1ff, Mark 9:6)--so John had seen a glimpse of the exalted Christ already (and with a similar response!).
+Also, John was present at the transfiguration (Matthew 17:1ff, Mark 9:6).
+John had seen a glimpse of the exalted Christ already.
+With a similar response!